alex-176/cpp_lib_updates/README.md

 void use_some_class(some_class & arg);
 }
 ```
-we have non-inline `use_some_class()` ([case 2.](#2-a-new-struct-member-and-a-function-that-takes-it-as-an-argument)) that depends on inline part - `some_class` ([case 3.](#3-changes-in-inline-parts)).
+We have non-inline `use_some_class()` ([case 2.](#2-a-new-struct-member-and-a-function-that-takes-it-as-an-argument)) that depends on inline part - `some_class` ([case 3.](#3-changes-in-inline-parts)).
 The concept of inline changes (just update its namespace name) does not work here because it causes an update of non-inline `use_some_class()`.
 One possible approach is to extract functionality used by non-inline functions into an interface and place this interface within the namespace of the corresponding non-inline functions.

 `include/A/api.hpp`:
 ```cpp